coderdj/redax/docs/daq_options.md

 ## Lower-level diagnostic options

 Redax accepts a variety of options that control various low-level operations.
-The default values should be fine, and really should only be adjusted if you know what's going on.
+The default values should be fine, and really should only be adjusted if you know what's going on or don't mind dealing with strange behavior.

 |Option | Description |
 | ---- | ---- |